siaflab/space-moere-flight-data/170701/README.md

-Flight path data to the space from moerenuma park at 2017.07.01.
+Flight path collected from the balloon launched from Moerenuma Park in October  in 1 Jul, 2017.

 <img src="https://github.com/siaflab/space-moere-flight-data/blob/master/170701/170701.jpg" alt="flight path at 2017.07.01" title="flight path at 2017.07.01">